Integrating Research and Argument Across the Major

 In the American Studies Program, Professor Erika Seamon has an opportunity that few of us get: she teaches both the first two courses in the major, which introduce core concepts and analytical strategies, and the last two, in which students research and write a senior thesis.
 This bookended structure lets her build continuity into the major.
 She introduces a few key ideas about how to make and support an argument from the beginning, and students have multiple opportunities to practice crafting research questions, framing thesis statements, and identifying the reasons and evidence that support the claims made in course readings and in their own arguments.
 Seamon reinforces these strategies with tools that scaffold the process, from the research questions they pose in response to daily readings to the analysis maps they create as they plan their papers.
 With such a strong foundation, students come into their senior thesis work well-prepared to take on the larger and more complex challenge of doing original research.

 The models Seamon has developed could help many students learn how to approach research and argument.
 For faculty, her attention to integrating these themes across her sophomore- and senior-level courses provides a model for programs that are looking for ways to make their expectations for and practices of writing more visible and consistent across the major.
-To learn more, check out Seamon’s discussion of Integrating Writing Across Courses: The American Studies Model.
+Check out Seamon’s discussion of Integrating Writing Across Courses: The American Studies Model.